helix-osu-firmware/spi-bootload/README.md

 Note that WBSTAR isn't the 32-bit address for 256 Mbit+ devices: it's the address *downshifted by 8*.
 See table 7-2 in UG470.

+Note 2: Sector Erase commands can take an absurdly long time.
+For the large SPIs used on HELIX, the sector erase internal timeout is 12 **seconds**.
+You _must_ keep checking for completion before sending another command!!

 # HELIX SPI Wrapper

 The HELIX SPI Wrapper allows for simple integration into any design